 Voicing - A piano's tone may be fine tuned by hammer filing and through the use of lacquer to make the tone brighter and a process called needling that can bring the tone down or create a more mellow sound.

-Complete Piano Cleaning - Pianos tend to collect dust, animal hair, coins, car keys,pencils, paper clips and many other items over time.
+Complete Piano Cleaning - (Grand Piano- $150 plus tax, Vertical Piano- $75 These are general cleaning prices.
+Some pianos require extra time to clean and will be priced accordingly) Pianos tend to collect dust, animal hair, coins, car keys,pencils, paper clips and many other items over time.
 A clean piano ensures longevity of felts and moving parts by reducing wear and tear.
 We clean the soundboard on grand pianos which not only improves appearance but can improve the sound by removing the layer of dust and dirt which can be acting as a mute.
 Cleaning which includes the keys, vacuuming the inside of the case and action parts is good piano maintenance.
 We finish with a nice polishing of the case.

 Repairs/Maintenance - After years of playing a piano, the felts become compact and may not function properly anymore and other felts become hard a brittle and can't perform as they should.
 As a result, strings may not be dampened properly, keys will jiggle left and right, hammers get string cuts and lose there shape, tone, etc. When servicing your piano, we will offer suggestions for improvement of performance and sound so you can make informed choices .
 Most of these services can be done on location.
 More extensive work requires transportation to our shop.

-Appraisals- Verbal and Written- Whether you are just looking to know a starting price to sell your piano or you need a written appraisal for insurance, we provide this service.
+Appraisals- Verbal $80 and Written $120- Whether you are just looking to know a starting price to sell your piano or you need a written appraisal for insurance, we provide this service.
 Appraisals require a visit to the piano.